 Singapore Airlines has been able to deliver some of the best results in the industry by avoiding this type of reactionary behaviour.
 The company competes in the low-cost carrier space through their investments in Tigerair and Scoot.

 Global airlines are facing increased competition from low-cost carriers and airlines from particularly the Middle East (Emirates Airlines, Etihad Airways and Qatar Airways) which have put pricing pressure on premium, full-service airlines.
 To boost its attractiveness, Singapore Airlines has rolled out premium economy seats in February 2015.
 Before that, many competitors have already rolled out premium economy seats but Singapore Airlines has been careful to follow due to potential cannibalization of its full-fare business and first class products, and overall considerations for the implications for the Singapore Airlines brand.

 To prevent cannibalization, Singapore Airlines has ensured that the business class experience is still differentiated from the premium economy experience in terms of seat width (34 inch versus 19.5 inch), seat reclining (fully-flat bed versus 8 inch) and entertainment screen (15,4 inch versus 13.3 inch).
 Previously, Singapore Airlines offered premium economy seats on the non-stop flights to Los Angeles and New York between 2004 and 2008, but later converted the entire aircrafts to business class configurations.
-The non-stop flights were terminated in 2013.

 Singapore Airlines’ brand strategy is, in theory, a relatively high-cost strategy.
 Each brand benefit requires significant investment, careful management and detailed implementation programs to live up to the brand promise.
 Singapore Airlines has carefully built a financial and fixed cost infrastructure which allows them to continue investing to support the brand while challenging the competition on costs.